Stan Bowman: Edmonton Oilers (2024–present)

-On July 1, 2024, the NHL announced Bowman, MacIsaac and Quenneville, would be reinstated into the league and allowed to sign contracts with other teams.
-Subsequently, Bowman was hired as general manager of the Edmonton Oilers on July 24, succeeding Ken Holland.
+On July 1, 2024, the NHL reinstated Bowman, MacIsaac and Quenneville and allowed them to sign contracts with other teams.
+The Edmonton Oilers hired Bowman as their general manager and executive vice president of hockey operations on July 24, succeeding Ken Holland.
+Bowman and the Oilers faced severe salary cap constraints from the beginning of his tenure.
+He was forced to allow prospects Philip Broberg and Dylan Holloway to leave Edmonton as restricted free agents in exchange for second and third-round picks.
+He traded a first-round pick to acquire defenseman Jake Walman, whom he subsequently signed to a seven-year $49-million deal that would last until he was 37.
+He also extended Trent Frederic to an eight-year $30.8 million contract with a no-movement clause that would expire when Frederic was 35.

 In March 2025, Bowman filed a motion to quash a subpoena for his deposition in a second sexual assault lawsuit related to his time at the Blackhawks, arguing that he was not properly served the subpoena and lack of jurisdiction because of his Canadian citizenship and current residence in Edmonton.

+Bowman made only two acquisitions during the 2025–26 NHL season's free agency period in July, signing depth forwards Andrew Mangiapane, which included a full no-trade clause, and Curtis Lazar.
+Bowman acquired goalie Tristan Jarry and forward Samuel Poulin from the Pittsburgh Penguins in exchange for Stuart Skinner, Brett Kulak, and a second round pick in December.
+During the ensuing trade deadline, Bowman made two separate trades with the Blackhawks to acquire Connor Murphy, Jason Dickinson, and Colton Dach for Mangiapane along with first and second-round draft picks.
+Edmonton finished the season with a 41–30–11 record marking their lowest regular-season points percentage (.567) since the 2018–19 season.
+The team lost to the Anaheim Ducks in the opening round of the 2026 Stanley Cup playoffs.

+Bowman fired Kris Knoblauch following the Oilers' early playoff exit.
+He hired veteran head coach Mike Babcock to replace Knoblauch.
+Bowman's choice to hire Babcock was met with scrutiny and an NHL investigation that focused on Babcock's mentally abusive coaching techniques.
+The NHL ultimately cleared Babcock.

 Personal life

 Bowman was named after the Stanley Cup and goalie Glenn Hall.

 Bowman and his wife Suzanne have three children.

 He is named after the Stanley Cup; his father won his first Stanley Cup, as coach of the Montreal Canadiens, just one month before Stan's birth.
 His middle name, Glenn, is a reference to NHL Hall of Fame goalie Glenn Hall, whom his father coached on the St. Louis Blues in 1968.

 In 2007, Bowman was diagnosed with Hodgkin's lymphoma, cancer of the lymph nodes.
 The cancer went into remission after chemotherapy, but reappeared in early 2008, necessitating a stem cell transplant, radiation and more chemotherapy.
 As of 2013, the cancer was in remission.